Questions from some of my favourite skeptics

 Why do this exploration with Anna?

 Glad you asked!
-The Work/Life Clarity programs I’ve developed draw on my experience, creativity, training, natural strengths, values and energy.
+The Retirement Clarity program I’ve developed draw on my experience, creativity, training, natural strengths, values and energy.
 Added to that, I deliberately chose to offer the best possible assessment tools to augment the program’s content.
 The individual coaching session and program fees reflect this.
-I also contribute elements of my program to the community through very reasonably priced public workshops.
+I’m also now an instructor in the Bloom community.
+Please have a look at Hello Bloomers for more information.
+This is what I bring to my retirement clarity work, regardless of how or where I deliver it:

 Experience.
 This includes my own purposeful career transition, my quest into the heart of Me, my discovery of my calling, stepping across my own Line of Courage, and living a meaningful life I love.